rolinh/dfc/README.md

 	cd build

-Run the cmake command to generate a Makefile that works for your OS:
+Run the `cmake` command to generate a `Makefile` that works for your OS:

 	cmake ..

-Now you can use the make command to build dfc:
+Now you can use the make command to build `dfc`:

 	make

-The dfc binary will be placed into a bin directory.
+The `dfc` binary will be placed into a `bin` sub-directory.

-Note: if you do not want to build translation, you can use the following at the cmake step:
+### BUILD OPTIONS

+Several options can be tweaked before you compile `dfc`.
+To activate / deactivate or change them, you need to do it at the `cmake` step.
+Note that you may also use `ccmake` instead which gives you a `curses` interface to tweak the options.

+By default, translations are enabled.
+They require `gettext` to be installed on the system.
+You can however easily disable them in which case no translations nor language translated configuration files will be installed.

 	cmake .. -DNLS_ENABLED=false

+`dfc` has also the `LFS` option enabled by default.
+This option activates compile flags in order to support listing of large file systems (over 4G) on 32-bit hosts.
+This will not harm 64-bit systems if activated but if you feel the need to deactivate it, use the following:

+    cmake .. -DLFS_ENABLED=false

+There is another option which is disabled by default.
+It shall be used by developers and for debugging purpose only as it activates strict compiler options and debug flags.
+To activate it:

+    cmake .. -DGRIM=true

 ## RUN

-Once built, you can run it by typing:
+Once built, you can run `dfc` by typing:

 	./dfc

-from within the directory where dfc is situated.
+from within the directory where `dfc` is situated.

-see ./dfc -h for options and usage.
+See `./dfc -h` for quick options and usage overview or read the manual page.

 ## INSTALL

-By default, it will be installed in /usr/local/bin.
-As root, type:
+By default, `dfc` binary will be installed in `/usr/local/bin`.
+As `root`, type:

 	make install

 You can also choose some standards parameters like where the files need to be installed.
-This needs to be done when using the cmake command.
+This needs to be done when using the `cmake` command.
 Example (from the previously created build directory):

 	cmake .. -DPREFIX=/usr -DSYSSCONFDIR=/etc -DCMAKE_BUILD_TYPE=RELEASE

-Then run the 'make install' and it will install dfc according to what you chose in the previous step.
+Then run the `make install` and it will install `dfc` according to what you chose in the previous step.

 ## CONFIGURATION FILE

-The configuration file found in conf/dfcrc needs to be placed here:
+The configuration file found in `conf/dfcrc` needs to be placed here if one desires to use it:

 	$XDG_CONFIG_HOME/dfc/dfcrc

-Note that if, for instance, french is the language you use, you should then use the configuration file that has been translated into french (found in conf/fr/dfcrc) and so on for any language into which dfc has beed translated.
+Note that if, for instance, French is the language you use, you should then use the configuration file that has been translated into French (found in `conf/fr/dfcrc`) and so on for any language into which `dfc` has been translated.

 If your operating system does not support XDG Base Directory Specification it